Sperryville Volunteer Rescue Squad (SVRS) is an all-volunteer rescue squad serving the community since 1969.

 Sperryville Rescue transports the majority of its patients to Fauquier Hospital.
 We also transport patients to Culpeper Medical Center, Warren Memorial Hospital in Front Royal, and occasionally Page Memorial Hospital in Luray or elsewhere in exceptional situations.
 As a public service, Sperryville Rescue regularly hosts blood drives and open houses, welcoming potential volunteers and offering free health screenings.

-The board of directors is comprised of Geraldine Payne (President), Peter Hall (Vice President), Judy Podlesney (Secretary), Mary Frances Lemat (Treasurer), Harold Beebout (Chief), Brian Ross (Asst.
-Chief), Judy Reidinger (Asst.
-Chief), Todd Summers (Lieutenant), Larry Grove, and Doug Schiffman (Community Representative).
-It meets quarterly.
+The board of directors is comprised of Peter Hall (President), Geraldine Bailey (Vice President), Judy Podlesney (Secretary), Mary Frances Lemat (Treasurer), Todd Summers (Chief), Harold Beebout (Asst.
+Chief), Brian Ross (Asst.
+Chief), Virginia Valentine (Lieutenant), Larry Grove (Lieutenant), and Doug Schiffman (Community Representative).